 Couples often have their wedding cake tasting at the different time of the year that their wedding will be, so it’s worth thinking about this when you pick your sample flavours: A sunny day at the end of June, with Wimbledon tournament looming out, might make sure want to pick a strawberries and cream sponge sample…but if your wedding is in December you might want to rethink this – because strawberries can taste fairly flavourless at that time of the year even if you can source them.

 What about wedding cake recipe fillings

 When you’re looking at cake flavour ideas, make sure you ask your cake maker to explain the whole recipe to you, including the filling.
 You might also want to try the same style of cake with a different style of filling when you come for your wedding cake tasting.
-That way you can make sure you pick the one you love best.
+That way you can make sure you pick the combination you love best.
 You might like buttercream more than chocolate ganache (chocolate cream type filling).
 Or even with buttercream, you might like a light and flully meringue based buttercream better than its American cousin, made with butter mixed with icing sugar.
 Tasting a simple vanilla sponge with fresh fruit and a white chocolate ganache mousse against the same recipe with a meringue buttercream filling should help you decide which one you enjoy best.

 Don’t forget what you really want!